J. O. Lewis Collection of Photographs of Native American Schools, 1895-1900

 Content DescriptionReturn to Top

 The collection consists of 23 photographs, primarily of Native American students and schools ca. 1895-1900.
-A few photographs are of unidentified buildings; based on the others in this collections we assume they're likely boarding schools, but this is not certain.
-At least 10 of the photographs can be identified as Klamath Agency schools (two buildings, one apparently for girls, and one for boys).
+Several photographs are of unidentified buildings; based on the others in this collections we assume they're likely boarding schools, but this is not certain.
+At least 10 of the photographs can be identified as Klamath Agency schools (two dormitories, one for girls and one for boys).
 A number of the unidentified photographs include a listing on the back of those pictured; those names are noted here, although the faded and ornate handwriting makes it likely that many of these names, as transcribed here, are partially in error.

 Use of the CollectionReturn to Top